ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

 ![](/wiki/shared/news/2026-07-20-osucatch-world-cup-2026-concludes/banner.jpg)

-After 5 rounds of the strongest osu!taiko players from around the world battling it out on harder and harder maps, only three teams could make it to the Grand Finals: mainstays Japan and South Korea, alongside a dangerous newcomer, Chile.
-These three teams met on the last weekend of April to give us 2 of the best matches in TWC history.

-Read on to find out how it all played out!
-As we wrap up the tournament, there's a variety of other content here too, from a showcase of new osu! originals to a pair of composer and player interviews.
+Another thrilling year of watching fruits fall comes to a close.
+Want to find out how the tournament played out, which new songs we have added to our featured artist catalogue, what matches to (re)watch, or how those involved viewed the tournament?
+Read on to find out!

 ## Summary

 ![](/wiki/Tournaments/CWC/2026/img/cwc2026-podium.jpg)

-The Sol de Mayo has risen this morning in the sky, which only means one thing... **Argentina** is our champion of the osu!catch World Cup 2026!
+The Sol de Mayo has risen in the early morning in the sky, which can only mean one thing... **Argentina** is our champion of the osu!catch World Cup 2026!
 Their second consecutive title, earned with a 7–4 victory over runner-up **Poland**, who achieved their best historical placement in the tournament.
 Bronze medalists **France** secured their first podium after many close-calls, although close to tasting silver if it hadn't been for **Poland**'s thrilling comeback in a match that ended 7–5.

 Other countries also managed to reach new highs, starting with **Greece** and **Lithuania**, who managed to qualify for the catch World Cup for the first time. **Portugal** reached the 17-24th place with their very first victory in a CWC and the **United Kingdom** climbed up to 9-12th place.
 Belgium did similar, getting a very respectable 7-8th place finish.
 And last but certainly not least, Japan came close to the podium but secured an enviable 5-6th place.